couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 }
 ```

-This code creates a dynamic SQL++ query based on the subscription mode that is provided.
-If the mode is set to filter documents by the current user, then that selects all items based on the ownerId field in the document.
-If it's set to All then it pulls all the documents from the data.items collection and orders them by the document id.
-The query is then executed and the results are returned as a Flow of List<Item> objects.
+This code constructs a dynamic SQL++ query based on the provided subscription mode.
+If the mode is configured to filter documents by the current user, the query targets documents where the ownerId field matches the user’s ID.
+In the case of the “All” mode, it retrieves all documents from the data.items collection, sorted by their document IDs.
+The query is then executed, returning the results as a Flow of List<Item> objects.

 The mapQueryChangeToItem method is used to convert the QueryChange object to a List<Item> object by using the Kotlin serialization library to deserialize the JSON string that is returned from the query.
-The method is shown below:

 ```kotlin
    private fun mapQueryChangeToItem(queryChange: QueryChange): List<Item> {